 - Ceviches by Divino is a new gastropub that does right by high-level Peruvian cuisine

 - Hoshi and Sushi is the best place for sushi rolls and Asian fusion in the neighborhood

 - Latin Café is another great place for mouthwatering Cuban sandwiches and skirt steak

 Shopping in Mid-Beach

 Shopping options in Mid-Beach were quite modest until a few years ago, with only the Fontainebleau Shops ruling the roost.
 However, with the addition of the Faena Bazaar, residents now have more options in the stores that range from emerging designers to global luxury and lifestyle brands, a highly-curated collection of artisan luxury goods, rotating pop-ups, and an art gallery that got Vogue christening the Bazaar ‘Miami Beach’s new design destination.’

 For a broader range of shopping options, residents can head to the iconic Lincoln Road mall in South Beach or drive up to the highly glamorous Bal Harbour Shops up north, also with great dining and cafe options.
-Still, they will find their favorite Starbucks closer to home in three locations - one at the 6080 condo-hotel, a second on isle Nautilus and another further down Collins Avenue.
+Still, they will find their favorite Starbucks closer to home in three locations - one at the 6080 condo-hotel, a second more south in the AC Hotel by Marriott, and another further north on Collins Avenue.

 The Best Located Condo in Mid-Beach